 The Construction & Engineering ("CE") segment of PJBUMI consist of one subsidiary namely PJBumi Construction Sdn Bhd ("PCSB").
 The CE segment's core business activities include works for civil, mechanical and electrical engineering.
-The CE segment previously was under CM until incorporation of PCSB on 11 June 2013.

-The CE segment's revenue has experienced a decrease in FY2017 by 34% compared to FY2016 due to due to delay in project kick-off for Felda Serting project.
+The CE segment's revenue has slipped in FY2018 by RM0.812 million from RM0.835 million in the prior year mainly to due to delay in project kick-off for Felda Serting project.